-Kevin Jones is the head of our criminal team and a highly experienced criminal barrister.
+Kevin Jones is a highly experienced criminal barrister.
 Before being called to the Bar in 2003, he qualified as a solicitor in 1986 and went on to specialise in crime and mental health.

 He has broad experience of prosecuting and defending in the Crown Court across all areas of criminal law.
 These include sexual offences, violence offences and drug trafficking offences.
 He has also represented individuals and public authorities in the coroner’s court.